koala-interactive/frenchkiss.js/README.md

 ### SELECT expression

-If you needs to display different text messages depending on the value of a variable, you need to translate all of those text messages... or you can handle this with a select ICU expression.
+If you need to display different text messages depending on the value of a variable, you need to translate all of those text messages... or you can handle this with a select ICU expression.

 ```js
 set('en', {